Flame442/FlameCogs/README.md

 **`[p]deepfryset <argument>`**
 Config options for deepfry.
-This command is only usable by the guild owner and bot owner.
+This command is only usable by the server owner and bot owner.

 **`[p]deepfryset frychance [value]`**
 Change the rate images are automatically deepfried.